Reverse Mortgage Pros and Cons

-A reverse mortgage can be a helpful cash-flow tool for some homeowners, but it comes with real costs, rules, and long-term tradeoffs.
-Whether it makes sense depends on what problem you’re trying to solve, how long you expect to stay in the home, and whether another option could get you to the same goal with less complexity.
-Most reverse mortgages people refer to are HECMs, or Home Equity Conversion Mortgages, which are insured by the FHA and overseen by HUD.
+A reverse mortgage can be a useful cash flow tool for retirees who plan to stay in their home long term, but it comes with upfront costs, ongoing obligations, and a loan balance that grows over time.
+The right choice depends on what problem you are trying to solve, how long you plan to stay in the home, and whether a simpler option could get you to the same goal.

 Key Takeaways